JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 Once you get `julia`, you can get the dependencies required for this tutorial by running `using Pkg;
-Pkg.add(["Transducers", "ThreadsX", "OnlineStats", "FLoops", "MicroCollections", "BangBang", "Plots", "BenchmarkTools"])` in Julia REPL.
+Pkg.add(["Transducers", "Folds", "OnlineStats", "FLoops", "MicroCollections", "BangBang", "Plots", "BenchmarkTools"])` in Julia REPL.

 If you prefer using exactly the same environment used for testing this